We solve serious CRA tax problems

 Like all other professionals, OnlyFans creators and other workers in the sex industry are obligated to pay their taxes.

 If you’re a sex worker, OnlyFans creator, or an accountant retained by a worker in these professions, you don’t need a high-priced tax lawyer.
 Sam Faris is a licensed CPA specializing in sex work and OnlyFans taxation issues.
-Whatever tax help you need, including audit representation and filing years of unreported tax returns, Sam Faris can help.
+Whatever tax help you need, including audit representation and filing years of unreported tax returns, Faris CPA can help.

 Overview of the Sex Industry in Canada

 The term “sex worker” refers to individuals working in the sex industry to earn an income.
-It covers a wide range of services, which we’ll cover in greater detail below.
-These individuals are considered professionals in their own way, and it is how they earn their income.

 Phone sex operators